 A Better Way

 As I discuss in my book, The Truth About Chronic Pain Treatments: The Best and Worst Strategies for Becoming Pain-Free, you are sick for a reason.
 To get better, which IS possible, you need to look for the cause(s) of your problems and treat them.
-The most common causes for systemic illnesses are nutritional deficiencies, chronic stress/unresolved trauma and toxic exposures.
+The most common causes of systemic illnesses are nutritional deficiencies, chronic stress/unresolved trauma and toxic exposures.
 Addressing these, which conventional medicine almost never does, can restore your health, no matter how old you are or how long you’ve had the conditions.

 Most Americans eat very poorly.
 Highly processed, “fast” foods compose a large proportion of many people’s diets.
-Even if you believe you eat healthy, most of our food is factory farmed and grown in soil that is depleted of critical nutrients.
+Even if you believe you eat healthily, most of our food is factory farmed and grown in soil that is depleted of critical nutrients.
 We usually don’t eat enough fruits and vegetables and eat too many unhealthy fats or not enough of the essential, healthy ones.
 Common nutritional deficiencies include magnesium, vitamin D, B vitamins and omega-3 fatty acids, all of which are required to support healthy cells, tissues and organs and to support our immune system.

 The best way to address these issues is to consult a physician who practices functional or integrative medicine.
 Because these physicians generally spend a great deal of time with their patients working to discover the roots of the problem and educating the patient about treatment, they are usually not covered by health insurance.
 If finances are a problem, do your own research on the internet.
 One website I find particularly informative and trustworthy is www.mercola.com.
 Dr. Mercola also has a daily, free e-newsletter that is worth subscribing to.